nikita-volkov/hasql-th/README.md

 # Status

 This is a closed-beta version.
-The library supports most of Postgresql syntax in Select, Insert, Update and Delete statements, with an exception of some very rarely used features, such as XML-related functionality.
+The library supports almost all of Postgresql syntax in Select, Insert, Update and Delete statements, with an exception of some very rarely used features, such as XML-related functionality and custom suffix operators.

-# Quality
+## Quality

 [![Build Status](https://travis-ci.org/nikita-volkov/hasql-th.svg?branch=0.3/master)](https://travis-ci.org/nikita-volkov/hasql-th)

 The parser and renderer get heavily tested using the following property: rendering a random AST then parsing it should produce the same AST.
 This pretty much covers most possible reasons for bugs in the library.

-# Why not use the original Postgres parser?
+# Implementation

+This library internally implements a port of the original Postgres SQL syntax parser.
+Yes, it sounds like an overkill, but the other options are worse.

 Unfortunately Postgres doesn't export it's own parser in any of its distributions, so there's no C-library to link to and wrap.